2021 Pacific hurricane season: Hurricane Nora

-On August 19, an area of disturbed weather formed west of the southern Mexico coast, which was producing disorganized thunder storms.
+On August 19, an area of disturbed weather formed west of the southern Mexico coast, which was producing disorganized thunderstorms.
 A day later, the system became better defined and signs of the organization of showers and thunderclouds were also noted.
 On August 25, at 11:00 UTC the system developed a well-defined circulation as a scatterometer pass showed that it was producing near tropical storm-force winds.
 Thus, the NHC designated the system as Tropical Depression Fourteen-E. A day later at 17:00 UTC, Fourteen-E intensified into a tropical storm, with the NHC naming it as Nora as its deep convection had organized significantly along with improved curvature of its bands.
 On August 28, at 11:00 UTC, Nora intensified into a Category 1 hurricane, as its inner core structure became further defined with the formation of a low-level eyewall.
 Nora made landfall on Jalisco, after which it skirted the coasts of Nayarit and Sinaloa as a weakening storm and rapidly dissipated on August 30 as it moved further inland.
 It brought considerable damage to Mexico, killing two people and leaving six missing due to a landslide in Cabo Corrientes.
 It had also caused flooding and mudslides.
 The damage caused by the passage through Nora to the country reached 200 million pesos (US$10 million).
 Nora's remnants caused heavy rain in Arizona, Colorado, and Utah.